vasilakisfil/Introspected-REST/README.md

 It's not the only one and definitely it's not the best we could use.
 Nevertheless it's simple and simplicity is a virtue.

-When we want to request a resource from a networked hypermedia-based API, we roughly have the following levels:
+When we want to request a resource from a networked hypermedia-based API, we _roughly_ have the following levels:

 ### 3.1.
 Application level
-In the application level, the client starts content negotiation, usually asking for only one media type.
+In the application level, the client starts content negotiation (or content selection), usually asking for only one media type.

+In the HTTP this is done using the `Accept` header (and server responds with `Content-Type` header).

 `application/json` is a media type that denotes that the data format of the requested representation is in JSON data dormat.
+Specifically the type of this media type is `application` while the subtype is `json`.
 JSON itself is not a media type but a message format.

-Media types can be composite as well: `application/vnd.api+json` (roughly) means that the data format of the requested representation is in JSON data dormat in the semantics of the `vnd.api`, which is the [JSONAPI](http://jsonapi.org/format) semantics.
+Media types can be a bit more complex as well: `application/vnd.api+json` (roughly) means that
+* the main type is `application`
+* the subtype is `vnd.api` which _roughly_ denotes the media type name
+* the underlying structure follows JSON semantics

 In theory, [JSONAPI](http://jsonapi.org/format) spec spemantics could also be applied using XML as the data format (like in the case of [HAL](https://tools.ietf.org/html/draft-kelly-json-hal-08)), or even YAML, however in practice we tend to forget that and we treat all media types as single and not composite.

-In the HTTP this is done using the `Accept` header (and server responds with `Content-Type` header).

 However, it should also be noted that the media types and the content negotiation in general, are not restricted to HTTP only.